Qarj/WebImblaze/MANUAL.md

 <a name="logastext"></a>
 #### logastext

-Putting this paramater on a test case will put tags around the test case in http.log file.
+Putting this paramater on a test case will put tags around the test case in http.txt file.

 ```
     logastext="true"
 ```

-This is useful if you parse the http.log into separate .html files and attempt to render it in the browser.
+This is useful if you parse the http.txt into separate .html files and attempt to render it in the browser.
 This parameter lets you mark particular test cases to treat as text output (e.g. SOAP or AJAX tests) so that you render it as plain text rather than html.